blakeb211/space-invaders/README.md

 # space invaders
-2nd iteration of a space invaders type shooter
+2nd iteration of a space invaders game prototype